unman/3isec-tor/README.md

-Qubes TorVM (qubes-tor)
+TorVM (3isec-tor)
 ==========================

-Qubes TorVM is a ProxyVM service that provides torified networking to all its clients.
+TorVM is a ProxyVM service that provides torified networking to all its clients.

-By default, any AppVM using the TorVM as its NetVM will be fully torified, so even applications that are not Tor aware will be unable to access the outside network directly.
+By default, any qube using the TorVM as its NetVM will be fully torified, so that even applications that are not Tor aware  will be forced to use Tor.

-Moreover, AppVMs running behind a TorVM are not able to access globally identifying information (IP address and MAC address).
+Moreover, qubes running behind a TorVM are not able to access globally identifying information (IP address and MAC address).

 Due to the nature of the Tor network, only IPv4 TCP and DNS traffic is allowed.